Twine Blog

 Name: Twenty Seventeen company logo project

-Your freelancer is probably working on lots of different freelance projects, so give yours a name to distinguish it.
+The logo designer is probably working on lots of different freelance projects, so give yours a name to distinguish it.
 It’ll help you keep organised too.

 What do we need?: We need a logo for our company.